Battle of Mount Song: Comfort Station

 Upon the exhortations of Senior Staff Officer Masanobu Tsuji, a comfort station was established in early 1944.

 About 12 Japanese comfort women killed themselves towards the end of the siege after fighting alongside the Japanese garrison.
 Another five or six Korean comfort women were captured by Chinese and US forces and eventually repatriated.

 Significance

 After the capture of the stronghold, the Burma Road could be used once again to supply China.

-Although defeated, the small Japanese force, unsupplied and lacking air power or heavy artillery, held up the entire Chinese Expeditionary Army for over three months considerably lengthening the war in Burma.

 A memorial park was built on top of the mountain by the Chinese government, with 402 sculptures representing soldiers from the Chinese Expeditionary Force spread over an area of 190000 sq. feet.